richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 <!--StartFragment-->

-So why would anyone pay for a system that can costs (potentially) millions when it clearly delivers content via a suboptimal mechanism?
+So why would anyone pay for a system that can cost (potentially) millions when it clearly delivers content via a suboptimal mechanism?
 The answer is simple: they provide features like drag drop page creation, controls on publishing and as many editor customisations as you can afford.
 To phrase that differently: business agility.
 The engineers pain is the marketers gain.

 The major players can be found on the top right of the Gartner magic quadrant under the DXP category: Adobe and Sitecore.